+HU0521-0522

-HU0521-0522 Elementary German I-II
+Elementary German I-II 3 hrs weekly/3 credits per semester

 A study of the basic grammatical structures of the German language.
 The class is designed to provide the student with both a speaking vocabulary and a fundamental understanding of written German.